ClusterM/NesTiler/README.md

 ![Tiles](https://user-images.githubusercontent.com/4236181/198838408-660c252e-ec75-408b-9fbd-36d7a77f97b0.png)

-* Save pattern table and nametable of each image to file, so it's easy to include them to NES ROM and show the image
+* Save pattern table and nametable of each image to file, so it's easy to include them to NES ROM and show the image (NES has non-square pixels, so image is stretched)

 ![Result](https://user-images.githubusercontent.com/4236181/198838556-1ff947ba-9879-49f1-a74d-3b8df7067051.png)